tshepang/blog/content/computing/companies I deeply appreciate.rst

 -  `Red Hat`_ contributes more to `FLOSS`_ than any other company, employing hundreds of developers to work full-time on it.

--  Google

-   -  Runs `the Summer of Code program`_, which pays hundreds of students to work full-time for a few months on FLOSS projects of their choosing.
+-  Google runs `the Summer of Code program`_, which pays hundreds of students to work full-time for a few months on FLOSS projects of their choosing.

-   -  Provides Gmail for gratis, which I use as my primary web address.

-   -  Funds the development of Chromium, a very credible alternative to the world's major web browsers, which also happens to be FLOSS.

-   -  Funds most of the development of Android, which is quickly becoming the dominant platform for high-end phones, and also happens to be mostly FLOSS (though I hate the closed development).

 -  The `Stack Exchange`_ family of sites attempt to provide the best Q&A for a wide array of topics.
 They have succeeded specifically in one